manishyerram89/Dice-game/README.md

 # Dice-game
-simple game tells the winner out of the two dice
+This is a challenge to create a Dice game which tells who is the winner among two players using HTML, CSS & JS.